efentress2025/cse15l-lab-reports/lab-report-4-week-8.md

 ![test1ErrorPeerImp](Lab_Report_4_Images\test1ErrorPeerImp.png)

-In regards to making my implementation work for tests like this that have code with backticks, I could check to see if the index before an open bracket contains a backtick (if so, it doesn't include a link), and also I could create a while-loop within my code that decrements backwards starting from the last index of the current line I am parsing.
+In regards to making my implementation work for tests like this that have code with backticks, I could check to see if the index before or after an open bracket contains a backtick (if so, don't include its link), and also I could create a while-loop within my code that decrements backwards starting from the last index of the current line I am parsing.
 The code will check if the current index contains a closed parenthesis character; if it does, execute the rest of the function as normal; if not, skip to the next line of the file.
 I will also include a “replace()” method call that will replace any backtick characters in my “stringToAdd” with empty strings.

 ---
 **snippet-2.md**